 CAGs are appointed pursuant to the Council's authority and shall have only those powers and functions expressly delegated by the Council.
-With the exception of certain delegated quasijudicial actions, most advisory commissions and boards do not make final decisions but instead make recommendations, act in an advisory capacity to the Council, and help the Council implement its goals.
+Except for certain delegated quasi-judicial actions, most advisory commissions and boards do not make final decisions but instead make recommendations, act in an advisory capacity to the Council, and help the Council implement its goals.

 Council as Final Decision Maker.
 No CAG shall have the authority to expend City funds, or to obligate the City for payment of any sum of money, except as expressly delegated or authorized by prior approval of the City Council.
-Proposals by boards and commissions for endorsement or sponsorship of events, activities or programs must receive approval by City Council as provided by resolution.
+Proposals by boards and commissions for endorsement or sponsorship of events, activities or programs must receive approval by City Council.
+Council is the final decision maker on all City policies and the use of City resources.

 Council Liaison.
-The Mayor may appoint a liaison from Council to each CAG.
+The Mayor may appoint a liaison from Council to each CAG to provide a direct line of communication between the CAG and Council .
 The Council liaison and the chair of the affected CAG shall have joint obligation to keep the Council and the CAG informed of relevant City or CAG information.
 The Council liaison may change annually.
 Council members may attend CAG meetings; however, may not chair or vote at any meeting of any CAG.
 A Councilor may not speak on behalf of the Council unless authorized to do so by the Council.